Should I Become an Application Engineer?

 Application engineers - sometimes called software application developers - create, design and test computer software programs.
 Their job may require them to create specific applications to meet clients' needs, modify existing applications to fix problems or install new applications.

 Software application developers usually work in an office environment, though some telecommute, allowing them to work from home.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for software application developers are expected to increase an estimated 19% between 2014 and 2024, which is much faster than average when compared to all other occupations.
-However, overtime is not uncommon, especially when facing deadlines.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for software application developers are expected to increase an estimated 26% between 2018 and 2028, which is much faster than average when compared to all other occupations.

 |Degree Level||Bachelor's degree, though some employers hire engineers with less education provided they have significant work experience|